Our Governance and Articles.

 Our 2017 Annual General Meeting will be held as held at 17:15 on Wednesday 13 December 2017 in the Jan Van Eyckzaal Room, International Convention Centre, Van Rysselberghedreef 2, 9000 Gent, Belgium.

-Our Annual Review provides a useful overview of what we have been doing during the past 12 months, the 2016/17 version will be available soon.
-Our 2017 AGM Agenda, 2015/2016 Annual Review and 2016 signed accounts are all available to read or download below.
+Our Annual Review (under ‘Useful Documentation’) provides a useful overview of the impactful initiatives we’ve been involved with during the past 12 months.
+Our 2017 AGM Agenda and 2016 signed accounts are also available to read or download below.

 Reviewing governance in the BES